cado-security/product-help/docs/cado/deploy/azure/azure-deploy.md

 To set up Cado in Azure you can deploy via our Terraform script.
 The Terraform script automates the process of configuring the platform stack.

-If you have signed up for a Free Trial or are working with the Cado Sales team already, you should receive the following pieces of information:
+If you are working with the Cado Sales team already, you should receive the following pieces of information:
 - a link to the Cado image
 - the latest Cado Terraform module (**azure.zip**) for deploying into Azure, or clone from https://github.com/cado-security/Deployment-Templates/tree/main/azure